DenisTails/Cipher/README.md

 # Cipher
-Cipher work only at ENGLISH alphabet.\n
+Cipher work only at ENGLISH alphabet.
-Created in Visual Studio.\n
+ Created in Visual Studio.
  .exe in debug folder.